Caeden117/ChroMapper/README.md

 If you wish to follow ChroMapper development, [here is the Trello board for ChroMapper.](https://trello.com/b/j2ikcHZh/chromapper-development) Here, you can figure out all that has been suggested by the closed alpha testing crew, what we are currently working on, and what has been done.

-Once ChroMapper has reached a development point where most basic features are implemented, and more advanced features are in the works, I'll consider:
+Once ChroMapper has reached a development point where most basic features are implemented, I'll consider:
 - Switching to Closed Beta, where a larger selection of people will be invited to test ChroMapper, however it wont be like Chroma's previous *"Closed Beta Testing"*.
 - Switching to Open Beta, where anyone and everyone can download a ChroMapper build and try it out for themselves.
-While this will increase bug reporting and bug fixes, this will also invite people to continouly ask the same basic questions, a la BSMG #pc-mod-support.

 Don't worry, current or future Patreon supporter!
 Once ChroMapper reaches the point of Beta and Release, hotfixes and other pre-release builds will still be available for you, maybe even earlier than everyone else!